-4.6.
+5.6.
 Promissory notes receivable

-In accordance with Amendment (No.3, 2015) to the Donor Administrative Agreement with the United Kingdom, for the three-year period 2015-2017, DFID has committed to make a contribution of up to £132 million in three equal payments of £44 million each, of which £9 million each year is dependent on Unitaid's performance against agreed milestones.
-As these milestones were achieved for 2015-2017 years, a promissory note totalling £132 million was deposited into DFID's 'securities account' at the Bank of England (held in custody by the WHO) following a payment request by Unitaid during the 2017-18 years due to commitment need.
+In accordance with Amendments No.3, 2015 and No.4, 2018 to the Donor Administrative Agreement with the United Kingdom (covering the 2015-2017 and 2018-2020 periods respectively), contributions are to be deposited as promissory notes into DFID's 'securities account' at the Bank of England (held in custody by the WHO) following payment requests by Unitaid according to commitment need.
 These notes are due on demand; however, they are not expected to be encashed within twelve months from the financial statement date, and therefore have been classified as non-current.
+Encashment of these notes becomes possible at the point in which Unitaid's cash balance goes below US\$500 million at the end of the financial year (31st December).